Augustas-Nixon/Metasploit-Demo/README.md

 More informtion regarding installation is available in the official metasploit website: https://docs.metasploit.com/docs/using-metasploit/getting-started/nightly-installers.html#installing-metasploit-on-linux--macos

-# Use cases
+# Installing Metasploitable2
-The demonstration shown here is done in a virtual box environment running Kali Linux and Metasploitable2 running in the same network.

-To get details on the commands and other key functionalities run the help command whe inside the msfconsole.

 Metasploitable2 is a intentionally vulnerable machine made by Rapid7 so that users can test and run the metasploit tool for demonstration purposes.
 The official link to download metasploitable2 is: https://www.rapid7.com/products/metasploit/metasploitable/

+The downloaded file will be a zip file named metasploitable-linux-2.0.0.zip, on extracting the file inside the folder there will a "Metasploitable.vmbk" file which can be used to create the virtual machine inside VirtualBox.

+The default credentials of the metasploitable2 machine are: username : msfadmin password : msfadmin

+# Use cases
+The demonstration shown here is done in a virtual box environment having Kali Linux and Metasploitable2 running in the same network.

+To get details on the commands and other key functionalities, run the help command when inside the msfconsole.

 The directory where the scripts, payloads, exploits and other files used by metasploit are present in is in the location /usr/share/metasploit-framework/